floooh/floooh.github.io/_drafts/2023-10-23-sokol-webgpu.md

 technical details too, but here I want to go a bit beyond that and also talk about the design decisions, what went well and didn't and what to expect in the future).

+The sokol WebGPU backend samples [are hosted here](https://floooh.github.io/sokol-webgpu/).

+However, the source-code links will point to outdated code until the WebGPU branch is merged to master.

 ## WebGPU in a Nutshell

 From the perspective of sokol-gfx, WebGPU is a fairly straightforward API:

-- a `WGPUDevice` object which creates other WebGPU objects
+- a WGPUDevice object which creates other WebGPU objects
-- `WGPUQueue`, `WGPUCommandBuffer`, `WGPUCommandEncoder` and `WGPURenderPassEncoder` objects for sending rendering commands to WebGPU
+- WGPUQueue, WGPUCommandBuffer and WGPUCommandEncoder as general infrastructure for sending commands to the GPU
+- WGPURenderPassEncoder to record commands for one render pass into a command encoder
-- `WGPUBuffer` objects to hold vertex-, index- and uniform-data
+- WGPUBuffer objects to hold vertex-, index- and uniform-data
-- `WGPTexture` objects to hold pixel data, and `WGPUTextureView` objects to describe subsections of that data
+- WGPTexture objects to hold pixel data in 'subimages', and WGPUTextureView objects for defining a group of texture subimages.
+- WGPUSampler objects for describing how pixel data is sampled in shaders
-- `WGPUShaderModule` objects which encapsulate shader code
+- WGPUShaderModule objects which encapsulate shader code
-- `WGPUBindGroupLayout` and `WGPUPipelineLayout` objects which together describe the shader resource binding interface
-- baked `WGPUBindGroup` objects for communicating uniform-buffer-, texture- and sampler-bindings to shaders
+- WGPUBindGroupLayout and WGPUPipelineLayout which together describe an interface for how shader-resource-objects (uniform-buffers, texture-views and samplers) are communicated to shaders
-- `WGPUSampler` objects for describing how pixel data is sampled in shaders
+- WGPUBindGroup for storing immutable shader-resource-object combinations
-- `WGPURenderPipelineState` objects which bake granular render states into a single immutable object
+- WGPURenderPipelineState to combine a vertex layout, shaders, a resource binding interface and granular render states into a single immutable state object

 ...and that's about it.
-Currently sokol-gfx doesn't use the following WebGPU feature areas:
+Currently sokol-gfx doesn't use the following WebGPU
+features:

-- storage buffers and textures
+- storage buffers and storage textures
 - compute passes
 - render bundles
 - occlusion and timestamp queries

-WebGPU will slowly replace WebGL2 as the 'reference platform' to define the sokol feature set.
+WebGPU will slowly replace WebGL2 as the 'reference platform' to define the future sokol feature set.
 However, only for features that can also be implemented without an emulation layer on top of D3D11, Metal and desktop GL.

-Storage resource and compute passes are definitely at the top of the list, while the idea of render bundles will most likely never make it.
+Storage resource and compute passes are definitely at the top of the list, while the idea of render bundles will most likely never make it into sokol-gfx.

 ## WebGPU in the Sokol Ecosystem